Sensible-Alternative Naturopathic Clinic

 Natural treatment:

 • Sleep 8 hours per night.
 The nervous system needs sleep to rejuvenate and function.
-None of the following treatmens are as effective as sleep.
+Sleep is more effective than any of the following treatments.

 • Eat adequate salt.
 When low blood pressure syndrome is severe, salt cravings develop, but even milder symptoms benefit from regular salt intake.

 • Get enough rest.
-The nervous system in these women likes routine and rest.
+The nervous system likes routine and rest.
 One weekend away is not enough.
 You need to be consistently less busy.

 • Avoid artificial sweeteners, which damage the nervous system